softprops/unisockets/README.md

 ## usage

-A unix domain socket is typically a reference to a file descriptor. unisockets defines an implementation of a `SocketAddress` for these file descriptors called `Addrs`.
+A unix domain socket is typically a reference to a file descriptor. unisockets defines an implementation of a `SocketAddress` for these file descriptors called `Addr`.

 ```scala
 import java.io.File